yixiak/tomasulo/README.md

 # Detail

 The project is based on the following principles：
+- There is 1 FP Adder and 1 FP Multipler
 - In reservation station，there are 3 Load，3 Store，2 fadd and 2 fmult.
 - Record Buffer has 8 entries.
 - the instruction will begin execute 1 cycle after others write back the required result.